supabase-community/supabase-terraform/README.md

 ### Secure values

 Please note that your Postgres password, JWT secret and JWT tokens are automatically generated during setup.
+If you are using the Watchtower plugin, the HTTP API token for that is also automatically generated.
 In order to retrieve these values for use in an application:

 - Your `anon_key` and `service_role_key` can be found in the `kong_data` docker volume, inside the `kong.yml` file
 - Your `jwt_secret` can be found in the environmental variables of the `supabase-auth` docker container
 - Your `postgres_password` can be found in the environmental variables of the `db` docker container
+- If you have enabled the Watchtower plugin, you can find your HTTP API token in the environmental variables of the `watchtower` docker container

 As of writing, these values are not output to the terminal or disk as they are considered very sensitive.

-The Postgres password is 128 characters in length, while the JWT secret is 64 characters in length.
-If you wish to adjust these settings, change the value of the `length` properties in `random_password.POSTGRES_PASSWORD` and `random_password.JWT_SECRET` respectively (both are in the `./supabase/definitions/dotenv.tf` file).
+The Postgres password is 96 characters in length, while the JWT secret is 64 characters in length.
+The watchtower HTTP API token is 128 characters in length.

 ### Instructions

 1. Install the Terraform CLI - instructions at https://www.terraform.io/downloads
 2. Rename `./supabase/definitions/dotenv.tf.example` to `./supabase/definitions/dotenv.tf`
-   This file includes the majority of Supabase-related environment variables
+   a.
+This file includes the majority of **sensitive** Supabase-related environment variables
-3. Repeat steps 2 through 4 for the `./plugins/defintions/dotenv.tf.example` file
+3. Rename `./plugins/defintions/dotenv.tf.example` to `./plugins/definitions/dotenv.tf`
+   a.
+This file includes all **sensitive** plugin-related environment variables
+4. Rename `./supabase/definitions/thirdpartyauth.dotenv.tf.example` to `./supabase/definitions/thirdpartyauth.dotenv.tf`
+   a.
+This file is where all third-party auth variables should be set
+   b.
+You should **never** commit this file to git - `thirdpartyauth.dotenv.tf` is already in `.gitignore`, so unless you use a different filename, change the gitignore or place the variable sin a different file, you won't accidentally leak your secrets
-4. Run `terraform init` from the root of this repo
+5. Run `terraform init` from the root of this repo
-5. Run `terraform apply` and type `yes` when prompted
+6. Run `terraform apply` and type `yes` when prompted

 To stop the stack, type `terraform destroy` and type `yes` when prompted.